jbernardic/Godot-Smooth-Voxels/README.md

-# Godot-Marching-Cubes-CPU
- Marching Cubes in Godot Engine using Surface Tool for mesh generation.
+# Smooth voxels in Godot using Marching Cubes algorithm